What does foreclosure mean?

 What is foreclosure?

 Foreclosure occurs when a lender takes possession of a property after the mortgage holder fails to make repayments on a home loan.
-The sale of the property is to help the lender recoup the cost of the outstanding loan.
+The lender sells the property to recover your debt.

-Foreclosure is where the lender goes through a legal process to transfer the title of the property from the homeowner (and borrower) to the lender.
+While people often use foreclosure to mean the same thing there is a technical difference.
+With foreclosure, the lender goes through a legal process to transfer the title of the property from the homeowner (and borrower) to the lender.
 Once the lender has the title they then sell the property.
-This is a lengthy legal process.
-Your lender can't simply take the property title and sell your home if you've missed one repayment.

 In Australia, foreclosure is not overly common, as a mortgagee possession is often an easier and more cost-effective process.
 A lender can avoid getting a court order just to be put on the title deed, and instead leave the property in the borrower's name until the sale has taken place.